These roasted kale chips are so delicious! Learn how to bake kale chips in the oven with just 3 ingredients for a healthy snack or side dish.

-- Wash the kale and break it up into large pieces.
+- Wash the kale and break it up into large pieces if needed.

 - Place the kale in a large bowl and add the olive oil.
 With your hands, mix it up so the oil is covering all the leaves.
-Sprinkle with a teaspoon of salt, and mix again with your hands.
+Sprinkle with the salt, and mix again with your hands.

 - Bake the kale for about 10 to 12 minutes.
 Start checking on it at 5 minutes, and keep peeking in the oven every couple minutes after that.
 Once the kale starts to darken a bit, taste a piece and see if it’s crunchy yet.
 If it’s still chewy, let it keep cooking.
 Don’t let it turn brown, though.

 - Serve immediately.